lyndon025/playtested/src/content/article/masterclass-in-anti-fatigue-open-world-design-ghost-of-yotei-review.md

 *Ghost of Yotei* is a phenomenal achievement that without a doubt improves upon the first game in almost every aspect.
 It provides a blueprint for how open-world games can respect a player's time while still delivering scope and scale.
 The side quest content is absolutely on par with the quality of the main quest, sometimes perhaps even better, meaning there is always something worthwhile to do.
 While I found a small annoyance in the inability to skip dialogue per line, similar to the first game, but that is a minor quality-of-life request that barely diminishes the final product.

-With its best-in-class combat, masterful art design, and flawless pacing, *Ghost of Yotei* is easily one of the best games of the year and is a mandatory purchase for any fan of the action-adventure genre with anything but an anounce of appreciation for ancient Japanese culture
+With its best-in-class combat, masterful art design, and flawless pacing, *Ghost of Yotei* is easily one of the best games of the year and is a mandatory purchase for any fan of the action-adventure genre with even the slightest appreciation for ancient Japanese culture.